-This document describes common issues that may occur when using DevExpress ASP.NET controls in a SharePoint environment, as well as steps required to diagnose and resolve these issues.
+This document describes common issues that may occur when DevExpress ASP.NET controls are used in a SharePoint environment, and steps required to diagnose and resolve these issues.

 Unable to install the selected version of DevExpress controls on the SharePoint 2010 server.

-This issue usually occurs when the ASPxHttpHandlerModule configuration element is not registered in the SharePoint site's Web.config file (usually located in the C:\inetpub\wwwroot\wss\VirtualDirectories\80\ directory).
-Refer to the ASPxHttpHandlerModule help topic to learn more on why this configuration element is required, and how to register it manually.
+This issue usually occurs when the ASPxHttpHandlerModule configuration element is not registered in the SharePoint site’s Web.config file (usually located in the C:\inetpub\wwwroot\wss\VirtualDirectories\80\ directory).
+Refer to the following help topic to learn more about why this configuration element is required, and how to register it manually: ASPxHttpHandlerModule.

 Controls are not displayed correctly in the browser.

-By default, master pages in Windows SharePoint Services 3.0 and Microsoft Office SharePoint Server (MOSS) 2007 do not have the "Doctype" directive defined.
-As a result, browsers operate these pages in "Quirks" mode.
-DevExpress ASP.NET components require all supported document types to be defined on a page/master page.
+Master pages in Windows SharePoint Services 3.0 and Microsoft Office SharePoint Server (MOSS) 2007 do not have the “Doctype” directive defined by default.
+The result is that browsers operate these pages in “Quirks” mode.
+DevExpress ASP.NET components require all supported document types to be defined on the page or the master page.

 A page with DevExpress ASP.NET controls fails to run, but does not display error information.

-To see detailed error information about errors (i.e., enable Debug mode), temporarily edit the SharePoint Web.config file.
-Below is a list of properties you will need to change.
+To see detailed error information (i.e., to enable Debug mode), temporarily change the following properties in the SharePoint Web.config file.

 <configuration> ... <SharePoint> <SafeMode CallStack="true" ...> </SafeMode> </SharePoint> <system.web> <customErrors mode="Off" /> <compilation batch="true" debug="true" ...> </compilation> <trust level="Full" .../> </system.web> </configuration>